LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="DeleteCustomObjectByToken-delete-">Custom Object Delete by Record Id And Token (DELETE)</h4>
  This API is used to remove the specified Custom Object data using ObjectRecordId of a specified account.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/custom-object/custom-object-delete-by-objectrecordid-and-token)

 ```java